m44rtn/vireo/README.md

 ## Building
 The Vireo II kernel is built using a cross compiler (i686-elf) from GCC version 8.3.0, using the C89 standard.
 You may be able to use a newer cross compiler, however it hasn't been tested.

-Extra things you need
+Extra things you need:
 - xorriso (for now)
 - Xenops, for the kernel version
 - Virtualbox, for running the kernel

 Just run `make all` and you SHOULD be fine.
 If you get any linker errors, try `make clean` first.